DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/CustomDragAndDrop/description.md

 In the [appointmentDragging][0] object, implement the [onAdd][2] function (in which you should [add an appointment][1]) and the [onRemove][4] function (in which you should [delete an appointment][3] and create a corresponding list item).

 2. **Configure list items**
-Attach an instance of the [Draggable][5] widget to every list item.
-The widget has the [data][6] option that can contain custom data.
+Attach an instance of the [Draggable][5] UI component to every list item.
+The UI component has the [data][6] option that can contain custom data.
 In this demo, it is an appointment's subject.
 Implement the [onDragStart][7] function in which you should pass the subject to the **Scheduler** where it is used to add new appointments.

 3. **Configure the list**
 Attach another **Draggable** instance to the list which only serves as the drop target.
 Implement the **onDragStart** function to ensure the list cannot be dragged.